-According to the Tax Policy Center, 77 percent of U.S. households faced a tax increase as a result of a budget deal passed last year.
-This increase means the temptation to treat certain items as non-taxable income on a tax return is higher than ever before.
+According to the Tax Policy Center, 77 percent of U.S. households faced a tax increase as a result of a budget deal passed in 2013.
+This increase means the temptation to treat certain items as non-taxable income on a tax return is higher than before.

 For some, the problem is ignorance; many taxpayers are unsure about what is taxable income.
 However, not claiming all taxable income could land you in trouble with the IRS — not the best of situations from a financial or legal standpoint.